Why Lighting Matters

 - Avoid putting the light too close, especially if your terrarium is sealed.

-๐ More care tips: Care Instructions
+๐ More care guides: Care Instructions

 ๐ก New to terrariums?
 Try our Beginnerโs Guide to Terrariums